UMAprotocol/UMIPs/UMIPs/umip-179.md

 - See examples [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/742e85be7c08dff21410ba4aa9c60f6a033befb8/test/utils/cryptography/MerkleProof.test.js) for how to construct these types of trees.

 ### Constructing the RelayerRefundRoot
-At least one Relayer Refund Leaf shall be produced for each unique combination of SpokePool and `l1Token` for any of the following conditions:
+At least one `RelayerRefundLeaf` shall be produced for each unique combination of SpokePool and `l1Token` for any of the following conditions:
 - Valid `FilledV3Relay` events, OR
 - Expired `V3Fundsdeposited` events, OR
 - A negative running balance net send amount.